Best Overwatch Settings

 3. At last, Open Google Chrome > Settings > Advanced > System > Disable Hardware Acceleration.

 After you have followed this method correctly.
-I can guaranty that now you will be seeing High FPS and Consistent Performance in Overwatch.
-On top of that, you will also get to enjoy a faster and more responsive Windows 10 from now on.
+I can guarantee that now you will be seeing High FPS and Consistent Performance in Overwatch 2.

 Disable Enhance Pointer Precision